helium/tuktuk/README.md

 ### Create a task queue

-First, you'll need to get some $HNT to fund the task queue.
-You can get $HNT from [Jupiter Aggregator](https://www.jup.ag/swap/USDC-hntyVP6YFm1Hg25TN9WGLqM12b8TQmcknKrdu1oxWux).
+First, you'll need to get some $SOL to fund the task queue.
+You can get $SOL from [Jupiter Aggregator](https://www.jup.ag/swap/USDC-hntyVP6YFm1Hg25TN9WGLqM12b8TQmcknKrdu1oxWux).

 Next, create a task queue.
 A task queue has a default crank reward that will be used for all tasks in the queue, but each task can override this reward.
 Since crankers pay sol (and possibly priority fees) for each crank, the crank reward should be higher than the cost of a crank or crankers will not be incentivized to run your task.